Service for New Residential Construction

 Before SVEC can provide electric service to your property, you must complete and submit an application for service.
 If you are not already an SVEC member, you must also submit a completed application for membership.
 Applications and additional information is available on our Start New Residential Service page.

-Steps 2 and 3 below are also required to establish service for a newly constructed home.
+Steps 2-4 below must also be completed to establish service for a newly constructed home.

-Note: The 1,200 feet allowance is for overhead single-phase primary residential service only.
+Note: The 1,200 feet allowance applies to overhead primary residential service only.
 Line extensions for commercial service and service to RV’s, barns, shops, airplane hangars, pumps, etc. do not receive this allowance.
+Learn more about CIAC

 Underground Service Line

-Underground service is available upon request.
-The member is responsible for installing conduit per SVEC’s specifications along the approved path.
-SVEC will install conductor in the conduit upon approval of the conduit by SVEC and the county building department.
+While on the property, the staking engineer will also identify the path of the needed service line.
+The service line is the line from the transformer to the home.
+The member is responsible for installing conduit along the approved path and a meter socket per SVEC’s Meter & Service Specifications.
+SVEC will install its conductor and meter upon approval of the conduit and meter socket by SVEC and the county building department.

 - Copy of county building permit

-An applicant for temporary service is required to pay SVEC for the cost of installation labor, removal labor, and non-salvageable materials necessary to provide temporary service.
+An applicant for temporary service is required to pay the co-op for the cost of installation labor, removal labor, and non-salvageable materials necessary to provide temporary service.

 SVEC will need at least 2-3 weeks’ notice from the applicant prior to final inspection to allow time to stake for underground service or overhead line extensions.
 The final inspection call-in from the building department does not initiate applicant’s request for permanent service with SVEC.